Oregon Records Management Solution

 • For each search method you select, type the text you wish to search for in the equal to text box.

-• Click AND if the results of the search must contain all of the search terms you choose.
+• Click AND if the results of the search must contain all your search terms.

-• Click OR if you would like to display records which contain at least one of the search terms you choose.
+• Click OR if you would like to display records which contain at least one of your search terms.

 • In the Sort By list, optionally click on the drop-down button to select a field to sort by.
 Click the Descending check box next to the sort criteria if you wish to sort by that criteria in descending order.
 You can choose up to three sort criteria to sort results by.